Descanonge/filefinder/docs/source/find_files.rst

 Custom regex
 ############

-Finally, one can directly use a regular expression using.
+Finally, one can directly use a regular expression.
 This will supersede the default regex, or the one generated from the format string if specified.

 It can be done like so::